clarktrimble/ba-blog/content/blog/stator/index.md

 Golang channels at thier classic best!

-When `ticker` fires, re-register, _or_ when `ctx`'s `cancelFunc` is called (from a goroutine elsewhere), unregister and exit, but not before decrementing the waitgroup.
+When `ticker` fires, re-register, _or_ when the context's `cancelFunc` is called (from a goroutine elsewhere), unregister and exit, but not before decrementing the waitgroup.

-A tidy little worker indeed, but what about the actual register/unregister?
+A tidy worker indeed, but what about the actual register/unregister?
-Let's take a quick peek at `unregister` as it's a little more interesting:
+Let's take a quick peek at `unregister` as it's the more interesting case:

 ```go
 // roster.go